 A comfortable, well-stocked breastfeeding station can go a long way toward eliminating stress, giving new moms a much-needed moment to rest and bond with their babies.
 With everything you need on hand, including a few well-deserved luxuries, you’ll be able to prevent unnecessary juggling acts and make breastfeeding a more enjoyable experience for both you and your baby.

 Create your own stress-free nursing station with these six simple tips.

 An attractive end table always comes in handy.
 Choose a sturdy table with easy-to-access drawers or cubbies for storing nursing essentials.
-(Just because you need to have nursing pads and nipple cream nearby doesn't mean you need them decorating your nursery.)
-Don’t forget to set out some goodies for Mama, like a bottle of water or your favorite magazine.
+Just because you need to have nursing pads and nipple cream nearby doesn't mean you need them decorating your nursery.
+Don’t forget to set out some goodies for mom, like a bottle of water or your favorite magazine.

 Keeping note of your baby's feedings is a reassuring way to make sure they are eating enough.
 Pediatricians recommend recording the time and duration of every feeding, as well as the number of wet and soiled diapers your baby produces each day.
 This information, combined with regular weigh-ins, will allow your doctor to monitor your baby's eating habits and identify potential concerns.

 To keep track, create a feeding log.
 A timer can also be a helpful tool, allowing you to record the length of each feeding.
-You’ll also need a digital clock, so you can easily note the time - however painfully late it may be.
+You’ll also need a digital clock, so you can easily note the time.